Inist-CNRS/ezs/packages/lodex/README.md

 ## convertToExtendedJsonLd

-Convert the result of an ISTEX query to an extended JSON-LD
+Convert the result of an ISTEX query to an extended JSON-LD.

+Every hit must contain the URI of original lodex resource, linked to the query.

 ### Parameters